A peer dispute is when a student brings a complaint against another student.

 If the Board finds the respondent was “responsible” for the alleged conduct, it may opt to admonish the student, place the student on probation, require the student’s withdrawal, or recommend dismissal or expulsion.
 The Board may also require withdrawal together with a recommendation for dismissal or expulsion (decisions regarding dismissal or expulsion must be made by the Faculty Council).

-It is important to note that a student’s Personal Advisor will not be eligible to be present for the discussion and will not vote on the case, even if they are Board members.
+It is important to note that a respondent’s personal advisor will not be eligible to be present for the discussion and will not vote on the case, even if they are Board members.

 Changes to student status are ordinarily disclosed to parents or guardians.
 Outcomes that change a student’s status are probation, required withdrawal, dismissal, and expulsion.